amalgama-digital/docs.wavesplatform/docs/en/ride/fold-macro.md

 ```

 Here we use a [tuple](/en/ride/data-types/tuple) as an accumulator, which contains two elements:
-- the generated list of [StringEntry](/ru/ride/structures/script-actions/string-entry) structures,
+- the list of [StringEntry](/ru/ride/structures/script-actions/string-entry) structures,
 - the current index in all lists.

-The combining function `addStringEntry` creates a `StringEntry` structure which contains a key from the `keys` list and a value from the `values` list and adds the structure to the list of structures.
+The combining function `addStringEntry` forms a `StringEntry` structure which contains a key from the `keys` list and a value from the `values` list.
+The structure is added to the list of structures (the first element of the accumulator tuple).
 In addition, the combining function increments the index (the second element of the accumulator tuple).

 Result: